A Trusted Friend in a Complicated World

 The 14 Coolest Things Invented by Kids

-Every time you eat a Popsicle, decorate a Christmas tree, or put on earmuffs, you can thank the creativity of a kid or teenager!
-These kids had some brilliant ideas about how to fix common problems—or just make things more fun!—and they made them a reality.
-Here are some things you see all the time that were dreamed up by kids.
+Every time you eat a Popsicle, decorate a Christmas tree or put on earmuffs, you can thank the creativity of a child or teenager.
+These kids had some brilliant ideas about how to fix common problems—or just make things more fun!—and they made those ideas a reality.

 children trampoline